The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Introduction

 Let $n\in \N$, let $M$ be a surface, and let $B_{n}(M)$ (resp.\ $P_{n}(M)$) denote the \emph{$n$-string braid group} (resp.\ \emph{$n$-string pure braid group}) of $M$~\cite{Bi,H}.
-The braid groups of the $2$-sphere $\St$ were first studied by Zariski, and then later by Fadell and Van Buskirk during the 1960's~\cite{Z,FVB}.
-If $M$ either is the $2$-sphere $\St$ or the projective plane $\rp$, its braid groups are excluded from consideration by~\cite{AFR,FR}, the principal reason being that they possess torsion~\cite{FVB,VB}.
-The second two authors of this paper proved that the Farrell-Jones isomorphism conjecture holds also for the braid groups of these two surfaces, which using the method prescribed by the conjecture, enabled them to carry out complete computations of the Whitehead groups and lower algebraic $K$-groups for $P_{n}(\St)$ and $P_{n}(\rp)$~\cite{JM}.
+Some basic information and facts about surface braid groups are given in Appendix~\ref{chap:braids}.
+The braid groups of the $2$-sphere $\St$ were first studied by Zariski, and then later by Fadell and Van Buskirk during the 1960's~\cite{FVB,Z}.
+If $M$ either is the $2$-sphere $\St$ or the projective plane $\rp$, the results of~\cite{AFR,FR} do not apply to its braid groups, the principal reason being that these groups possess torsion~\cite{FVB,VB}.
+The second two authors of this book proved that the conjecture of Farrell and Jones holds also for the braid groups of these two surfaces, which using the method prescribed by the conjecture, enabled them to carry out complete computations of the lower algebraic $K$-groups for $P_{n}(\St)$ and $P_{n}(\rp)$~\cite{JM}.
 One necessary ingredient in this process is the knowledge of the virtually cyclic subgroups of $P_{n}(M)$.
-For $n\geq 4$, $P_{n}(\St)$ has only one non-trivial finite subgroup, that is generated by the `full twist' braid, which is central and of order $2$, and from this, it is straightforward to see that $P_{n}(\St)$ has very few isomorphism classes of virtually cyclic subgroups.
+For $n\geq 4$, $P_{n}(\St)$ has only one non-trivial finite subgroup, generated by the `full twist' braid, which is central and of order $2$, and from this, it is straightforward to see that $P_{n}(\St)$ has very few isomorphism classes of virtually cyclic subgroups.
 The classification of the isomorphism classes of the virtually cyclic subgroups of $P_{n}(\rp)$, which was established in~\cite{GG8} and used subsequently in~\cite{JM} to compute the $K$-theory groups of $\Z[P_{n}(\rp)]$, is rather more involved.